astamato/weatherapp/README.md

-# Weather App
+# Weather App 0.1

-Proof of concept app.

 April 2016

-Uses Retrofit.
+Proof of concept app (code challenge).
+This project was very useful as a playground to learn to work with tools listed below.
+It's very old and needs to be redone :)

-Uses Picasso.
+## Uses

+Retrofit
+Picasso
+Volley

+## Misses

+Proper architecture.
+DI framework (koin or Dagger 2)
+I'd also migrate Volley to OkHttp.
+Kotlin.
+Tests.